aibaniz/calligraphy-across-caliphates/content/project.md

 ## About the logo

-The logo is inspired by a shamsa — a decorative medallion traditionally found at the beginning of Islamic manuscripts, especially Qur’ans.
+The logo is inspired by a shamsa — a decorative medallion traditionally found at the beginning of Islamic manuscripts, especially Qur’ān.
 This design is based on a 14th-century example from Maragha (1338 CE) and reflects the rich visual heritage of Islamic calligraphy.